 Composting is good for the Earth, but it can take months for food scraps to decompose into soil in the backyard.
 But with the Lomi Smart Waste Kitchen Composter on the counter, users can turn the remnants of dinner into nourishing feed for plants in a matter of hours with the touch of a button.
 This unobtrusive appliance also serves as an odor-free compost bin and lets users cut down on what they send to the landfill and pay for fertilizer.
-This was a no brainer pick for our sustainable gift guide.

 Best for commuters: 6KU Track Fixed Gear Bicycle

 Cars represent the greatest source of greenhouse gas emissions in the United States, contributing almost 30 percent of the country’s total emissions.
 Riding a bicycle is one of the only modes of transportation that requires no fossil fuels or pollution.

 This fixed-gear bicycle from 6KU is perfect for cruising through most towns and cities, as it maintains speed to make riding simpler.
 While this sustainable gift is more of an investment than some other options, a high-quality bicycle is a functional pick that can be used for years to come—and as far as commuter road bikes go, this one is on the affordable end.